cadumega/login-app/README.md

 and an automated **test suite using Cypress**.
 The CI/CD pipeline is configured with **GitHub Actions** to ensure continuous integration and testing.

+"
+To execute these tests, a standard login feature will be created using Next.js. to help me I used some AI tools like Claude 3.7 Sonnet AI and Gemini for additional insights and overcome some problems.
+I created some commands to make it easier to maintain the script code in Cypress automation, of course in a summarized way, following the test Plan.
+I improved the Github actions CI/CD code so that it collects evidence that makes it easier for me to identify where the problem is.
+"

+## Documentation:
+qaEngineerTest.md - It's a general operational documentation, explaning step by step testPlan.md - I put the test cases that I covered and I can create README.md - Summarize all keypoints of this project, and how to run the project locally

 ---

 ## 📌 Key Features